DISCLAIMER:

 One could wonder of how many other cosmic events have been misinterpreted throughout history, stirring fear before understanding caught up.
 Maybe one day, something truly bizarre will appear in the sky, and this time, science will not have an immediate answer.
 This might preserve that raw, unfiltered wonder we felt initially instead of reducing it to equations and facts.
 Some experiences are meant to be felt, not dissected.

-Appendix II: Let's Get Serious
+Appendix IV: Let's Get Serious

 Yet for all our dreams of reaching distant worlds, we must first face the truth of the one we already call home.
 So, let us put this dreamy and cheeky cosmic poetry on the back burner and focus on here and now.